paharmonk/gui-akka-remote-chat/README.md

 # Gui chat akka remote

 ## Info
-This is gui client-server chat app.
-Start one instance in server mode and start several instances in client mode. have fun
+This is gui client-server chat app powered by akka remote.
+Start one instance in server mode and start several instances in client mode.
+Have fun.

 #### Assembly and run
 * sbt assembly